 - Art of hosting

-The peer modules take place every semester and consist of two formats: «discourse workshop» and «project workshop».
-The focus is on collaborative learning, sharing experiences, mutual support, and practicing a culture of critical and controversial dialogue and collaboration.
+The peer modules take place every semester and consist of two formats: the ‘Discourse Workshop’ and the ‘Project Lab’.
+The focus is on collaborative learning, the exchange of experiences, mutual support, and fostering a culture of critical and controversial dialogue and collaboration.